 Relevant multimedia content can make a blog post more memorable and fun to read.
 It also helps to break up text and make it more pleasing to the eye.

 Aim to add at least one relevant image per blog post.
 But don’t go overboard because too many images can slow down your page loading time.
 Slideshow presentations, videos, and infographics are examples of other multimedia content you can feature.

 Include in-text links to other relevant content, thus helping readers dig deeper into the resources they are most interested in.
 Your links can, naturally, point to your own internal pages and landing pages to help you generate more leads from your content.

 You can also include links to external content, this encourages backlinks from other writers to your content and is good practice if you have referenced or quoted from external sources.

 5. Use a Call-to-Action (CTA)

-Each and every blog post you publish should include a relevant call-to-action in the article to help boost lead generation.
+Each and every blog post you publish should include a relevant call to action to help boost engagement and lead generation.

 Anything below the fold (the stuff people have to scroll down to see) will only be viewed by 50% of the people who visit your page.
-Putting your CTA’s above the fold can, therefore, instantly double your impressions.
+Including a CTA above the fold as well as below can therefore instantly double your impressions.